OrcaBus/service-oncoanalyser-wgts-rna-pipeline-manager/docs/operation/SOP/PM.OWR.1/PM.OWR.1-ManualPipelineExecution.md

 ## Procedure

-To initate a pipeline execution we need to generate an initial DRAFT event.
-For more details consult the main [README](../../../../README.md).
+To initiate a pipeline execution we need to generate an initial DRAFT event.
+For more details consult the main [README](/README.md).
-For convenience we provide a shell script that generates and optionally submits an appropriate event.
+For convenience, we provide a shell script that generates and optionally submits an appropriate event.

 - familiarise yourself with the script: [generate-WRU-draft.sh](./generate-WRU-draft.sh)
   - especially check the settings in the `Globals` section